ERPLibre/ERPLibre/doc/DEVELOPMENT.md

 ./script/fork_project.py --github_token GITHUB_KEY --organization NAME
 ```

-# Fork all repo for you own organization
+# Fork all repos for you own organization
 Go to your github account and generate a token to access fork option with your user.
-Create an organization (or you can choose your user name).
+Create an organization or use your personal account can choose your user name.

 This command will fork all repos and ERPLibre to your own organization.
 It keeps track to ERPLibre.
 ```bash